SuperOfficeDocs/superoffice-docs/docs/en/api/search/odata/index.md

 ## $select columns

-All available columns, shown under the blue rectangle, are listed under the **Supported Columns** text on the FindSale archive provider page.
+All available columns, shown under the blue rectangle, are listed under the **Supported Columns** text on the [FindSale archive provider page][15].

 ![GetSale -screenshot][img2]

-Archive provider pages also list the column data types and whether or not the column can be used in an `ORDER BY` statement.
+[Archive provider pages][2] also list the column data types and whether or not the column can be used in an `ORDER BY` statement.

 ![GetSale -screenshot][img3]

 ## $filter operators